Ugly (Sevendust song)

-"Ugly" is a song from the album Next by American rock band Sevendust.
-Released in October 2005, the song had a fair amount of radio play.
+"Ugly" is a song by the American rock band Sevendust.
+It was released on July 19, 2005, as the lead single from the band's fifth studio album, Next (2005).
+The single peaked at No. 12 on Billboards Mainstream Rock chart.

 The song was described by drummer Morgan Rose in an MTV.com interview as being a mixed bag with a "huge chorus, broken-down verses and really heavy bridges."

 Music video

-The video for the song directed by PR Brown, which depicted the band in a dark alley and civilians being lured into a laboratory where they get their eyes taken out.
-It was the first music video that guitarist Sonny Mayo appeared on it.
+The music video for "Ugly", directed by P. R. Brown, depicts the band in a dark alley and civilians being lured into a laboratory where they get their eyes taken out.
+It was the first music video in which guitarist Sonny Mayo appeared.